Murugo/VLR.Fixes/README.md

 * *Skippable Transitions*: Skip map transitions, room titles, or the opening splash screen with the A button.

+* *Disable Background Pausing*: While in windowed or borderless mode, prevents the game from pausing while the window is not in focus.

-* *Custom Game Files*: Load uncompressed game files from a local directory if they exist instead of from ze2_data_en_us.bin.
+* *Custom Game Files*: Loads uncompressed game files from a local directory instead of ze2_data_en_us.bin.

 ## Installation